Ta' Ħaġrat Temples: Location

-Ta' Ħaġrat is on the eastern outskirts of the village of Mġarr, roughly one kilometer from the Ta' Skorba temples.
+Ta' Ħaġrat is on the eastern outskirts of the village of Mġarr, roughly one kilometer from the Ta' Skorba temples, excavated in 1963.
 Characteristics of the Ta' Ħaġrat façade resemble those in the Ta' Skorba complex.

 Temple complex

-The excavation of pottery deposits show that a village stood on the site and predates the temples themselves.
+The excavation of pottery deposits shows that a village stood on the site and predates the temples themselves.
 This early pottery is dated to the Mġarr phase (3800-3600 BC).

 Ta' Ħaġrat is built out of lower coralline limestone, the oldest exposed rock in the Maltese Islands.
 The complex contains two adjacent temples.
 The smaller temple abuts the major one on the northern side.

 The two parts are less regularly planned and smaller in size than many of the other neolithic temples in Malta.
 Unlike other megalithic temples in Malta no decorated blocks were discovered; however a number of artifacts were found.
 Perhaps most intriguing is a scale model of a temple, sculpted in globigerina limestone.

 The model is roofed and shows the typical structure of a Maltese temple including a trilithon façade, narrow-broad walling technique and upper layers of horizontal corbelling.

 Major temple

 The Ġgantija phase temple is typically trefoil, with a concave façade opening onto a spacious semicircular forecourt.
 The façade contains a monumental doorway in the center and a bench at its base.
 Two steps lead up to the main entrance and a corridor flanked by upright megaliths of coralline limestone.

 The corridor leads into a central torba (a cement-like material) court, radiating three semi-circular chambers.
 These were partially walled off at some time in the Saflieni phase; pottery shards were recovered from the internal packing of this wall.
 The apses are constructed with roughly-hewn stone walls and have a rock floor.
 Corbelling visible on the walls of the apses suggest that the temple was roofed.

-A small sculptured temple was discovered here.
+A small, sculptured model of a temple carved from globigerina limestone was discovered here in 1923.